hazelcast/hazelcast-reference-manual/src/Map-Interceptors.md

   /**
    * Intercept the get operation before it returns a value.
-   * Return another object to change the return value of get(..)
+   * Return another object to change the return value of get().
-   * Returning null will cause the get(..) operation to return the original value,
+   * Returning null causes the get() operation to return the original value,
    * namely return null if you do not want to change anything.
    *
    *
-   * @param value the original value to be returned as the result of get(..) operation
+   * @param value the original value to be returned as the result of get() operation.
-   * @return the new value that will be returned by get(..) operation */
+   * @return the new value that is returned by get() operation.
+   */
   Object interceptGet( Object value );

   /**
-   * Called after get(..) operation is completed.
+   * Called after get() operation is completed.
    *
    *
-   * @param value the value returned as the result of get(..) operation */ void afterGet( Object value );
+   * @param value the value returned as the result of get() operation.
+   */
+  void afterGet( Object value );

   /**
    * Intercept put operation before modifying map data.
    * Return the object to be put into the map.
-   * Returning null will cause the put(..) operation to operate as expected,
+   * Returning null causes the put() operation to operate as expected,
    * namely no interception.
-Throwing an exception will cancel the put operation.
+Throwing an exception cancels the put operation.
    *
    *
-   * @param oldValue the value currently in map
+   * @param oldValue the value currently existing in the map.
-   * @param newValue the new value to be put
+   * @param newValue the new value to be put.
-   * @return new value after intercept operation
+   * @return new value after intercept operation.
    */
   Object interceptPut( Object oldValue, Object newValue );

   /**
-   * Called after put(..) operation is completed.
+   * Called after put() operation is completed.
    *
    *
-   * @param value the value returned as the result of put(..) operation */ void afterPut( Object value );
+   * @param value the value returned as the result of put() operation.
+   */
+  void afterPut( Object value );

   /**
    * Intercept remove operation before removing the data.
    * Return the object to be returned as the result of remove operation.
-   * Throwing an exception will cancel the remove operation.
+   * Throwing an exception cancels the remove operation.
    *
    *
-   * @param removedValue the existing value to be removed
+   * @param removedValue the existing value to be removed.
-   * @return the value to be returned as the result of remove operation */
+   * @return the value to be returned as the result of remove operation.
+   */
   Object interceptRemove( Object removedValue );

   /**
-   * Called after remove(..) operation is completed.
+   * Called after remove() operation is completed.
    *
    *
-   * @param value the value returned as the result of remove(..) operation */ void afterRemove( Object value );
+   * @param value the value returned as the result of remove(.) operation */ void afterRemove( Object value );
 }